Denis535/ProjectArchitectureDesigner/Readme.md

 # The overview

-The **ProjectArchitecture** package allows you to describe the complex hierarchical architecture with a very, very simple code.
+The **ProjectArchitectureDesigner** package allows you to describe the complex hierarchical structure of your project with a very, very simple code.
-Thanks to the Roslyn source generator we can now generate code of any complexity based on your simple code.
+Thanks to the Roslyn source generator we can now generate code of any complexity based on your very simple code.

 It will give you:
- - The readable list of all types.
- - A comprehensive view of architecture.
+ - The readable and comprehensive view of project.
- - The ability to render the architecture model in convenient format.
+ - The ability to render the project structure into any convenient format.
  - The ability to validate dependencies between groups of types (third-party library is needed).

 # The Api overview